Meeting Best Practices

 1. Announce purpose/topic.

-1. IF(your meeting): Present (do 90% of talking)
+1. IF(your meeting): Present (do 90% of talking) and ask if there is anything that needs to be clarified

-2. IF(not your meeting): Listen (do 10% of talking)
+2. IF(not your meeting): Listen (do 10% of talking) and ask clarifying questions

 3. Anything we need to change/add?

-4. Review last meeting’s +/Δ
+4. Review last meeting’s !/+/Δ

 5. Take notes